-If you sell goods to another supplier on a 30, 60 or 90-day account basis, and that account becomes overdue, any penalty interest chargeable on the non-payment shouldn't be included in your GST return because it's exempt.
+If you sell goods to another supplier on a 30, 60 or 90-day account basis, and that account becomes overdue, any penalty interest chargeable on the non-payment should not be included in your GST return because it's exempt.

-➤ You don't pay GST on fines and penalties you get for a statutory offence, eg, parking penalties or infringement fees issued by courts or local authorities.
+You do not pay GST on fines and penalties you get for a statutory offence, eg, parking penalties or infringement fees issued by courts or local authorities.